Transaction Monitoring Tools: How They Work, Types, and How to Choose

 Then comes rule execution, which is where most legacy platforms still sit.
 Compliance teams define thresholds.
 Flag cash deposits over $9,500.
 Flag wires to FATF grey-list jurisdictions.
 Flag any account that receives ten or more deposits from different originators in 48 hours.
 The system checks every transaction, generates alerts on the hits, and analysts investigate.
 Straightforward on paper.

-Here is the part of AML transaction monitoring tools that compliance teams know cold but rarely say during vendor demos.
-Traditional rule-based systems produce false positive rates between 93% and 99.5%.
+Here is the part of AML transaction monitoring that compliance teams know cold but rarely say during vendor demos.
+Traditional rule-based systems produce false positive rates that commonly run between 85% and 95%.
 Sit with that for a moment.
-Out of every hundred alerts an analyst opens, somewhere between 93 and 99 turn out to be completely legitimate activity that tripped a static threshold.
+Out of every hundred alerts an analyst opens, the overwhelming majority turn out to be completely legitimate activity that tripped a static threshold.
 Not suspicious.
 Not criminal.
 Just regular commerce that a rigid rule could not tell apart from money laundering.

 The price tag is enormous.
-Global AML compliance spending exceeds $274 billion annually, and a wildly disproportionate chunk pays human analysts to close out alerts that should never have fired in the first place.
-Thirty minutes per false positive on average, covering documentation, review, escalation decisions, and case closure, and the complicated ones can stretch to 22 hours once multi-level review kicks in and business line managers get dragged in to provide customer context.
-Scale that across millions of alerts at a large bank and suddenly the noise becomes the programme’s defining constraint, not the criminals.
+Financial crime compliance now costs the industry hundreds of billions of dollars a year, and a wildly disproportionate chunk pays human analysts to close out alerts that should never have fired in the first place.
+Thirty to forty-five minutes per false positive on average, covering documentation, review, escalation decisions, and case closure.
+The complicated ones stretch far longer once multi-level review kicks in and business line managers get dragged in to provide customer context.
+Scale that across millions of alerts at a large bank and suddenly the noise becomes the programme's defining constraint, not the criminals.

 Why so many bad alerts?
 One word: context.